ankur4u007/drift/README.md

 The applciation is published at docker as ```ankur4u007/drift```, so to run it as docker(easier for windows, linux.
 For mac see [Running using docker on a mac](#using-docker-on-mac) below) you must have docker installed.

-If you prefer `gradle` way of running things please refer to [Build and Run locally suing gradle](#gradle-build) section.
+If you prefer `gradle` way of running things please refer to [Build and Run locally using gradle](#gradle-build) section.

 To run as server:
     ```docker run -it --net=host -e "TUNNEL__SERVER__ENABLED=TRUE" ankur4u007/drift```